xudeng22/sc_sncn_ethercat_drive/examples/app_demo_master_ethercat_tuning/doc/index.rst

 The number can be negative.
 Spaces are ignored.
 The default number value is 0.

   - ``a``: start the auto offset tuning.
 It automatically update the offset field display.
 If the offset detection fails the offset will be -1.
 After the offset is found you need to make sure that a positive torque command result in a positive velocity/position increment.
 Otherwise the position and velocity controller will not work.
+  - ``ac``:  start the cogging torque detection.
+It automatically records the cogging torque present in the motor in one mechanical rotation.
+After the torque is recorded, press “ec1” to enable the compensation of the cogging torque
   - ``ap2``: start the automatic tuning of cascaded position controller. while cascaded position controller is being tuned, the dynamic values of PID controllers are shown on the terminal.
   - ``ap3``: start the automatic tuning of limited-torque position controller.
 During the automatic tuning procedure, the dynamic change of PID constants are updated on the terminal.
   - ``av``: start the automatic tuning of velocity controller.
 During the automatic tuning procedure, the dynamic change of PID constants are updated on the terminal.